Find & hire expert artists

 However, as an artist, meeting this point of demand can be challenging.
 How can you get commissions?
 How can you find those people that want to commission custom art?

-We have delivered tons of commissions to our community of independent artists, so we wanted to share our expert insights & secrets to help you find and "close the deal" with customers that commission artists for custom artwork.
+We have delivered tons of commissions to our community of independent artists, so we are sharing our expert insights & secrets to help you find and "close the deal" with customers that commission artists for custom artwork.
 Although portrait paintings are the most popular, we will also share how non-portrait artists - such as abstract artists, still life artists, and landscape artists - can get paid art commissions.

 Before we jump into it, here are 3 important tips: